 Touchstone Energy Camp Five local students attended the three-day Touchstone Energy Camp in June, where they experienced horseback riding, rock climbing, swimming, archery and campfires, along with learning about electric safety.
 Southern Indiana Power sponsored Perry County junior high students Cayden Lamon, Caleb Hubert, Aidan Kotecki, Chase Hubert and Dylan Lynch.
 Youth Tour to Washington,… Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the April 26 board meeting.
-All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-The March 22 board meeting minutes were reviewed and approved.
-The membership certificates and vouchers were reviewed and approved….
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the June 21 board meeting.
+1. All directors were present along with CEO Steve Seibert.
+Also present was Administrative Assistant Lisa Hinton.
+2. The May 25, 2017, board meeting minutes were reviewed and approved.
+3. The membership… Continue reading.

+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the May 31 board meeting.
+1. All directors were present along with CEO Steve Seibert, Administrative Assistant Lisa Hinton and Manager of Member Services Rachael Goldsberry.
+2. The April 26 board meeting minutes were reviewed and approved….
 Continue reading.

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Feb.
-22 board meeting.
-All directors were present, along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-Also present were Accountant Amy Ramsey and Joe Boesing, CPA with Monroe Shine.
-The Feb.
-22 board meeting minutes… Continue reading.